-OSB.
-The airport surroundings lack Internet signal, so we strongly recommend to book and confirm all the services before your departure to guarantee timely service.
+The airport surroundings lack Internet signal, so we strongly recommend booking and confirming all services before your departure to guarantee timely service.

-On the return, the executive aviation clients are normally greeted by the pilots at the main terminal and after going through a quick security check, they are directed straight to the runway, where the aircraft awaits the departure.
+On the return, executive aviation clients are normally greeted by the pilots at the main terminal and after going through a quick security check, they are directed straight to the runway, where the aircraft awaits their departure.

 - Opening hours: 6:00 am

 Private jet or turbo-prop charter on the Fortaleza – Jericoacoara route